blazedglimmer/lifestack/README.md

 ---

-**FlowSync** - Track your time, boost your productivity, collaborate with your team.
+**Lifestack** - Track your time, boost your productivity, collaborate with your team.